ebzzry/ebzzry.github.io/ugarit.md

 $ ugarit snapshot /ugarit/ugarit.conf pix pictures
 ```

-After the snapshot, you'll see similar to the following:
+After the snapshot, you'll see something similar to the following:

 ```bash
 Archiving pictures to tag pix...